How to Get Prequalified for a Credit Card

 When you apply for a credit card, the card issuer will run a credit check to see if you're eligible.
 This hard inquiry can temporarily lower your credit score by a few points.
 If you don't want to risk a hard inquiry for a card you might not qualify for, you can try to get prequalified instead.

-Prequalification involves a soft credit check, which won't affect your credit score.
-The process involves the card issuer reviewing some basic information about you and your credit file to see if you're a good fit.
-Note that some card issuers may use the term "preapproval" instead.
+Prequalification involves a soft inquiry of one or more of your credit reports, which won't affect your credit score.
+During this process, the card issuer reviews some basic information about you and your credit file to determine whether you're a good fit.

-Because it's not an official approval, being prequalified for a card doesn't guarantee that you'll get it.
-The card issuer will make that decision based on your official application, which is likely to result in a hard inquiry.
+Keep in mind that prequalification isn't an official approval, and it doesn't even guarantee you'll be approved.
+The card issuer will make its final decision based on your formal application, which will likely result in a hard inquiry.

 How to Prequalify for a Credit Card